First Time Home Buyer Programs

 • You get assistance as well as a closing fee

-• Deferred payments whereby you won’t be charge interest.
+• Deferred payments whereby you won’t be cchargedinterest.

 • Loan forgiveness.

-Keep in mind, the following programs vary in different locations or situations.
-You can encounter certain restrictions like financial need and more.
+Keep in mind that the following programs vary in different locations or situations.
+You may encounter certain restrictions, such as financial need.

 How to Qualify for First-Time Home Buyer Programs